junocchi/Solved-App/README.md

 [Marta Bianchini](https://github.com/MartaBia),
 [Michal Smyk](https://github.com/MichalSmyk)

 We didn't just stumble upon the idea for this app by accident.
-It all started with maps... but ended up being so much more !
+It all started with maps...but ended up being so much more!

 Check out our: